patkamon/example/README.md

-#Example of Working with Remotes#
+#Example of Working with Remotes

 by Patkamon Awaiwanont
----

 Use Case: You have a repository on your computer containing some code.
 How do you copy this repository to Github?

    0. Create an empty repository on Github for your code.